 Please allow several minutes for the installation to complete.

-Having read this article, you should be able to install an OS in the OVHcloud Manager using the BYOI feature.
+Having read this article, you should be able to install an OS in the OVHcloud Control Panel using the BYOI feature.